Get insider access

 7.3 TV Shows

 The Sony X80K is decent for watching TV shows.
-The image looks consistent from the sides thanks to the wide viewing angle, so it's a good choice for wide seating arrangements.
-It also has decent peak brightness and decent reflection handling, so it's fine for rooms with a few lights around, but it struggles in really bright rooms.
-It doesn't have any issues upscaling lower-resolution content, but as its low-quality content smoothing is poor content from cable channels and DVDs have noticeable visual issues, such as macro-blocking in dark scenes.
+The image looks consistent when viewed from the sides, thanks to its wide viewing angle, so it's a good choice for wide seating arrangements.
+It also has decent peak brightness and reflection handling, so it's fine for rooms with a few lights around, but it struggles in really bright rooms.
+It doesn't have any issues upscaling lower-resolution content, but as its low-quality content smoothing is poor, content from cable channels and DVDs have noticeable visual issues, like macro-blocking in dark scenes.

 Pros